K-Senthil-Shunmugam/Opinion-Optics/README.md

 - Install MongoDB and start the MongoDB service.
 - Create a new database named `reviews`.
 - Create a collection named `restaurant_reviews` within the `reviews` database.
+- Update the connection string in the secrets.toml file.

 4. **Run the Customer Portal:** streamlit run customer.py